Meet Our Team

 Bill has had experience in immunology and molecular biology over a period of 35 years from his work at Johns Hopkins University.
 His research endeavors include identification of disease genes and comparative genomics.
 He has assisted—and continues to assist—in the experimental design of many of the projects in the laboratory.
 Bill received the Institute of Genetic Medicine Staff Award in 2004 from the Johns Hopkins University.
 His focus recently has been to find contributing genetic factors to the phenotypic variability of oculodentodigital dysplasia.

 Yingli received her DMD from Xi'an Medical University and PhD from Peking University of China.
 She finished her postdoctoral training at the Johns Hopkins University.
 She has risen to the position of Assistant Professor at Icahn School of Medicine.
 Her research focuses on studying the pathogenesis and molecular mechanism of human genetic malformations with craniofacial abnormalities, including Apert, Beare-Stevenson cutis gyrata and Saethre-Chotzen syndromes, by analyzing transgenic mouse models.
+She left the Jabs lab to receive her DMD from University of Pennsylvania and become a board certified dentist in the US.

-Xueyan (Sherry) Zhou
+Xueyan (Sherry) Zhou (past laboratory member)

 1425 Madison Avenue